Modì, Three Days on the Wing of Madness: Release

 The film premiered out of competition at the 72nd San Sebastián International Film Festival on 24 September 2024, where it was met with praise and a long standing-ovation by the audience.
 It premiered in Italy at the 19th Rome Film Festival on 26 October 2024 as the closing film, prior to being released in theatres in Italy by Be Water Film on 21 November 2024.
 The film also played at the 4th Red Sea International Film Festival on 12 December 2024.
 Vertical acquired the North American rights for a limited domestic run beginning on 7 November 2025.

 Soundtrack

 The film soundtrack was compiled and curated by Johnny Depp.
 A 2LP set and CD Box was released on 17th July 2025 on Cadiz Music/In.2 Records, featuring tracks from Tom Waits, The Velvet Underground & Nico and British Brechtian Punk Cabaret trio, The Tiger Lillies, alongside dialogue from the film and original music composed by Sacha Puttnam and arranged by Steve McLaughlin.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 32 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.

 Box office

-As of 6 August 2025, Modì, Three Days on the Wing of Madness grossed $492,740 in Italy, Russia, Lithuania, Spain and the United Kingdom.
+As of 16 September 2026, Modì, Three Days on the Wing of Madness grossed $510,613 in Italy, Russia, Lithuania, Spain, the United Kingdom, Colombia, and Turkey.
+In January 2026, it received a limited release in Japan.